 Software engineering is a step above in terms of requirements compared to web development, but it can also pay significantly more even with less hours, making it a highly desirable remote role.

 There are many paths you can choose when it comes to becoming a software engineer, including specializing in backend systems, mobile app development, or custom integrations.
-In modern times, there’s more importance on actual abilities and a project portfolio compared to formal education credentials.
+There’s more importance on actual abilities and a project portfolio compared to formal education credentials.

 $1500-2000 to start, can earn over $3000-5000 per week if specialized